 Well worth a read for anyone.

-With ANZAC Day on Monday it's a good opportunity to explore the many, many online and elearning resources available to Australians who are either studying Australian History in its many forms or simply have a lifelong learning interest in Social or Family History and Genealogy.
+Whether you are studying Australian History in its many forms or, simply have a lifelong learning interest in Social or Family History and Genealogy there are many online and elearning resources available to Australians.

 The 2016 NMC Horizon Report - Higher Education Edition was released on 4th February.